Feline Infectious Peritonitis (FIP): Causes, Symptoms, & Treatment

 Unvaccinated cats catch feline infectious peritonitis (FIP) through close contact with other felines.

 Until very recently, FIP was considered a fatal disease, with most cats deteriorating rapidly, requiring euthanasia to prevent terminal suffering.
-Some cats do have milder signs, with a longer course of illness, but the outcome is ultimately the same.
+Some cats would have milder signs, with a longer course of illness, but the outcome was ultimately the same.

-As a general rule, cats with wet (effusive) FIP used to live just for days or weeks, while cats with dry or non-effusive FIP surviving for weeks or months.
-However with the new treatments, cats seem to be able to be fully cured of the condition: these medications are not cheap, and they are not yet widely available, but it does mean that there is now hope for FIP cats.
+As a general rule, cats with wet (effusive) FIP used to live just for days or weeks, while cats with dry or non-effusive FIP survived for weeks or months.

 Frequently Asked Questions